 Innovation-led sustainability initiatives can be vast and varied.
 However, they don’t necessarily need to be disruptive.
-It is essential that organizations strive to create innovations that drive progression.
+Instead, organizations must strive to create innovations that drive progress.

 But how exactly can managers foster innovation within their organizations to develop sustainable solutions that will give them a competitive advantage in dynamic and volatile markets?